MattKaydy/Sic-Bo-Mobile-Game-Protoype-/Readme.md

 # Sic-Bo Mobile Game Prototype

-This is a prototype Sic Bo (骰寶) gambling game designed with Unity 2018.4.19f1 I developed as a wireframe during my first internship in a game dev studio.
+This is a prototype Sic Bo (骰寶) gambling game designed with Unity 2018.4.19f1 and C#.
+I developed this game's prototype during my first internship in a game dev studio.

 The mobile game should be cross compatible with iOS and Android.
 This demo includes a compiled Android .apk file for testing.